seth586/guides/FreeNAS/webserver/6_reverse_proxy.md

 Now lets create a user with this policy.
 Click "Users" on the left menu.
 Click "Add user".
 Lets call it `reverseproxy`.
 Under "access type*" select "Programmatic access".
 Click "Next: Permissions".
 Click "Attach existing policies directly" and search for your "certbot" policy.
 Click the checkmark to the left of "certbot".
 Click "Next: Tags".
 Click "Next: Review".
 Click "Create User".
 Write down the Access key ID and Secret access key, and store this information in a safe place.
 Click "close".
 You should now see the user "reverse proxy" listed in your user list.

-## 4(a).
-Option 1: Set up Dynamic DNS on OpenWRT with domain provider AWS Route 53
+## 4. Set up Dynamic DNS on OpenWRT with domain provider AWS Route 53

 The Domain Name System converts "domains" to IP addresses.
 If your internet service provides a static IP address, you can skip this step.
 Just make sure you create a "type A record set" with your domain pointing to your static home IP address.
 However, most ISPs dynamically assign IP addresses.
 So lets install some software that will automatically update your "type A record set" for your domain as your home IP address changes.